Kornilov-Dmitriy/GenerateQr1.3/README.md

-This program is situated in library NuGet https://github.com/codebude/QRCoder/wiki
+This program is plased in library NuGet https://github.com/codebude/QRCoder/wiki